MSDS1203/simulation_showcase/README.md

 # simulation showcase

 Website with 3 Three.js simulations.
-Each member will be responsible for creating one of the three simulations, defined below.
-All three members will participate in creating a website for displaying the three simulations.
+Each member created one of the three simulations, defined below.
+ - room simulation - MSDS1203
+ - rubiks cube simulation - sarambos
+ - nebula simulation - srazam

 ### How to run
 Change directory to the root directory (simulation_showcase)